jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/DataStorageInAviSynth.rst

         -   height mod-1 (no restriction) *if progressive*
         -   height mod-2 (even values) *if interlaced*

-4. Examples of valid `Crops`_ with input 320x240 progressive
+4. Examples of valid :doc:`Crops <../corefilters/crop>` with input 320x240 progressive

     -   **RGB(A)**